dasniko/dasniko.github.io/talks.md

 - [SOA Antipatterns - How to kill your business](#soaantipatterns)

 ---

+### <a name="serverless">Serverless Cloud Architectures (with AWS infrastructure)</a>
+Serverless architectures allow you to build an run applications and Microservices without having to manage infrastructure.
+Of course there are still servers involved, but the management will be done by your Cloud provider.
+You don't need to take care of provisioning, scaling, availability and all of this tasks for you applications, databases and other systems.

+With the use of function-sized compute containers (like e.g. AWS Lambda, to give it a name), Microservices become really small.
+These Functions are easy to write, test and deploy, because they are so small, just focussing on one single task.
+And as they are only charged when used, you even pay less.
+In general, Functions are event-driven, but together with API-Gateway, Functions become a powerful and lean alternative of running Microservices in a container like Docker (which looks huge in comparison).

+### <a name="keycloak">Single-Sign-On for Microservices and distributed (Java EE) applications with Keycloak</a>

+In the era of distributed (Cloud) applications and Microservices, the authentication and authorization of users is not an easy task.
+And who wants to implement a login form and the corresponding logic again and again?
+Also users of monolithic applications don't want to sign in again and again when switching from one application to another.

+So, JBoss Keycloak to the rescue!
+Keycloak is a Single-Sign-On (SSO) and Identity Management (IDM) system, which comes with a very broad range of functionality and is very easy to mount in many existing applications.
+The token-based user authentication and authorization with JWT, OAuth2, OpenID Connect or SAML 2.0 is reliable and does not require any additional manual development.
+Existing LDAP or other directories or user repositories can be integrated easily and authorization to social providers like Github, Twitter, Facebook or Google are only a few clicks away.

+I'll give you an overview of Keycloak, but additionally I will also show you how to integrate this SSO solution into various applications, beginning with pure RESTful services on Java EE and Spring Boat applications to pure JavaScript-based client applications (like Angular and React).

+###<a name="lambda">How micro can you go?
+Lambdas on AWS</a>

+There are moments, you only want to write code and execute it in the cloud.
+Without thinking about infrastructure, without the need to manage infrastructure.
+Because you don't need it, because you don't want it, because it's expensive.

+Executing event-driven functions in the cloud - that's what AWS Lambda stands for.
+Developers only write code, in JavaScript, Java or any JVM-based language or Python.
+Lambda is doing the rest.
+The balance is cleared in blocks of 100ms.
+Write efficient code, pay less!

+At runtime, the AWS API is available.
+If you need more libs, just deploy them with your code.
+With the API-Gateway Lambda services become a fully supported REST-interface and can communicate with the outside world.

 ### <a name="gatling">No Stress with your Tests - Stresstesting with Gatling</a>